pulibrary/ops-catchall/projects/icinga2_agents.md

        global = true
      }
      ```
-  4. On the master node create a new configuration directory with:
+  4. On the master node create a new configuration file in the `/etc/icinga2/zones.d/master` directory with:
-     ```bash
-      mkdir -p /etc/icinga2/zones.d/master
-     ```
      Add the two agent nodes as host objects by creating a file named `hosts.conf`
      ```conf
      object Host "lib-postgres-staging1.princeton.edu" {